 Amelia started pyrography in 2013 with tools her late grandfather used for duck carving.
 It all began as she was trying to decorate her first Christmas tree in her own home.
 Taking the cut-off end of the Christmas tree trunk, she cut it into slices and painted a few, and then moved to burning designs onto the rest.
 Family and friends started requesting and ordering ornaments, and she finally set up shop online in the fall of 2015.

 Now a stay-at-home mother of two, Amelia thoroughly enjoys wood-burning as both a hobby and a business.
-Kelly is a civil servant by day, and artist by night honing her love of drawing, painting, and pyrography.
-Together they develop the designs, first by sketching the images on paper, and then transferring the design to wood.
+Designs are developed first by sketching the images on paper, and then transferring the design to wood.
 In each step of the process the designs are refined to look the best they can when etched into the wood.

 Currently, the majority of wood slices come from the East coast of Canada.
 Our supplier goes behind logging corporations and salvages birch trees that would otherwise be left to rot and decompose.
 He slices, and dries the wood before shipping to Kluane National Workshop.
 Other wood slices come from pruned trees around the Edmonton Area, and includes spruce, willow, and lilac.
 The lathed maple ball ornaments are secured through the wonderful Canadian Lee Valley Tools company.